Broadreach

 proto produkciia agency (Ukraine) and arte sella (italy)

-Led by Proto Produkciia Agency, PERFORMING MEMORY co-creates and presents local performances of Ukrainian artists ‘Lost Movement’ by Nana Biakova and ‘UNTITLED’ by Sasha Kurmaz in Ukraine, Italy, and Ireland.
-Ukrainian artists collaborate remotely with local performers, fostering intercultural dialogue on remembering, commemoration, and movement.
-The project is initiated by a consortium of partners led by Proto Produkciia from Ukraine, and including Arte Sella from Italy and CoisCéim from Ireland.
+Led by Proto Produkciia Agency, PERFORMING MEMORY co-created and presented local performances of Ukrainian artists ‘Lost Movement’ by Nana Biakova and ‘UNTITLED’ by Sasha Kurmaz in Ukraine, Italy, and Ireland.
+Ukrainian artists collaborated remotely with local performers, fostering intercultural dialogue on remembering, commemoration, and movement.
+The project was initiated by a consortium of partners led by Proto Produkciia from Ukraine, and including Arte Sella from Italy and CoisCéim from Ireland.

-Two Ukrainian works will be presented in their local context .
-Following this, the works will be virtually explored and reinterpreted in Italy and Ireland.
-Ukrainian artists will engage in online discussions with local artists from two countries.
-These discussions will focus on the core concepts, allowing for reinterpretation of and adaptation to the specific cultural contexts of Italy and Ireland.
+Two Ukrainian works were presented in their local context .
+Following this, the works were virtually explored and reinterpreted in Italy and Ireland.
+Ukrainian artists engaged in online discussions with local artists from two countries.
+These discussions focused on the core concepts, allowing for reinterpretation of and adaptation to the specific cultural contexts of Italy and Ireland.

-The final performances will showcase the artistic exchange and will happen without the physical presence of Ukrainian artists.
+The final performances showcased the artistic exchange and happened without the physical presence of Ukrainian artists.
 This innovative approach eliminates travel, significantly reducing the project’s carbon footprint while increasing accessibility to impactful performances across Europe.
-The project redefines international collaboration by prioritising local artist integration and developing a replicable model for future artistic exchange.
+The project redefined international collaboration by prioritising local artist integration and developing a replicable model for future artistic exchange.

 project funding

-PERFORMING MEMORY is one of 42 performing arts partnerships to receive funding from the Perform Europe Open Call
+PERFORMING MEMORY was one of 42 performing arts partnerships to receive funding from the Perform Europe Open Call

 Perform Europe received 435 proposals from all eligible countries, in response to the Open Call.
 Projects were selected by 17 expert evaluators for their innovative touring ideas, while balance was ensured in terms of geography, performing arts disciplines, and the call’s priorities.
 Each partnership project will receive up to EUR 60 000 in funding to bring their touring projects to life.
 Notably, 13 % of the total fund will be allocated to projects supporting the Ukrainian performing arts sector.

-From July 2024 to November 2025, these 42 partnerships involving no less than 196 partners, will tour 63 performing arts works across all 40 Creative Europe countries.
+From July 2024 to November 2025, these 42 partnerships involving no less than 196 partners, toured 63 performing arts works across all 40 Creative Europe countries.
 It is remarkable to note that performing arts professionals and organisations, from ALL of the Creative Europe countries are represented in the selection.
-They will test innovative ideas and models for touring, all with one common goal: to redefine how the performing arts can reach audiences in a greener, more inclusive, and more diverse way.
+They tested innovative ideas and models for touring, all with one common goal: to redefine how the performing arts can reach audiences in a greener, more inclusive, and more diverse way.

 Part of